Unveiling Overlooked Performance Variance in Serverless Computing: RQ2: Variance Measurement

-To further determine if the data distribution of serverless function performance is concentrated or skewed, we check whether the median of performance results falls within an error interval.
+To further determine if the data distribution of serverless function performance is concentrated or skewed, we check whether the median of response latencies falls within an error interval.
 This interval represents the 1\% error above or below the middle value calculated from the maximum and minimum values.
-If the median is in this interval, the data distribution for serverless function performance is determined to be concentrated, and otherwise, it is skewed.
-The results show that distributions of the performance results of more than 92\% of the serverless functions are skewed both under cold starts and warm starts.
-We also try to determine the direction in which most performance results of the serverless function are biased to the boxplot.
-We calculate the sum of distances of all performance results of each serverless function from its maximum and minimum values, respectively.
-The results show that most performance results of over 92\% (cold starts: 63/65; warm starts: 60/65) of the serverless functions are skewed towards the corresponding minimum values, and another side of boxplots has a long tail.
-This can be observed visually in Figs.~\ref{fig:boxplotcold} and ~\ref{fig:boxplotwarm}, where most boxplots are in the middle and lower part of the 0 to 1 interval.
+If the median is in this error interval, the data distribution for serverless function performance is determined to be concentrated, and otherwise, it is skewed.
+The results show that distributions of response latencies of more than 93\% of the serverless functions are skewed both under cold starts and warm starts.
+We also try to determine the direction in which most response latencies of the serverless function are biased to the boxplot.
+We calculate the sum of distances of all response latencies of each serverless function from its maximum and minimum values, respectively.
+The results show that most response latencies of over 93\% (cold starts: 69/72; warm starts: 67/72) of the serverless functions are skewed towards the corresponding minimum values, and another side of boxplots has a long tail.
+This can be observed visually in Fig.~\ref{fig:boxplotcold} and Fig.~\ref{fig:boxplotwarm}, where most boxplots are in the middle and lower part of the 0 to 1 interval.

-\begin{mdframed}[linecolor=gray,roundcorner=12pt,backgroundcolor=gray!15,linewidth=3pt,innerleftmargin=2pt, leftmargin=0cm,rightmargin=0cm,topline=false,bottomline=false,rightline = false] \textbf{Finding 2}: In multiple runs, serverless function performance can differ by up to 338.76\% (44.15\% on average), indicating a large magnitude of the variance.
+\begin{mdframed}[linecolor=gray,roundcorner=12pt,backgroundcolor=gray!15,linewidth=3pt,innerleftmargin=2pt, leftmargin=0cm,rightmargin=0cm,topline=false,bottomline=false,rightline = false] \textbf{Finding 2}: The performance of serverless functions exhibits significant variance that cannot be ignored.
+Across multiple executions, the performance of serverless functions can vary by as much as 338.76\%, with an average variance of 42.28\%, indicating a large magnitude of the variance.
 Moreover, serverless function performance has different degrees of variance under cold and warm starts.
 The coefficient of variance values for serverless function performance under cold starts are from 1.23\% to 31.18\%, while those of warm starts are 0.86\% to 42.81\%.
 These values differ by as much as 49 times, showing a wide range of variance.
-For 67.69\% of the serverless functions, the variance in warm-start performance is slightly more severe than the variance in the corresponding cold-start performance.
-In addition, most performance results of over 92\% of the serverless functions are skewed towards the minimum values. \end{mdframed}
+Additionally, for 65.28\% of the serverless functions, the response latency variance during warm starts is more pronounced than that observed during cold starts. \end{mdframed}